 This can be very distressing when it is first noticed (it is more common in women than men), but the good news is that Telogen Effluvium treatment can help to accelerate the regrowth process.
 If left alone, most cases will resolve themselves naturally in around six months.

-By comparison, Anagen Effluvium makes hair fall out during the growing phase and is commonly seen when people undergo chemotherapy or radiation treatment.
-What happens is that otherwise healthy cells in the scalp can be killed by drugs/radiation waves and hair starts to shed.
+By comparison, Anagen Effluvium makes hair fall out – or, more accurately, ‘snap off’ as the hair bulb is unaffected – during the growing phase and is commonly seen when people undergo chemotherapy or radiation treatment.
 The thinning is often more dramatic than when hair is lost to Telogen Effluvium and may result in complete baldness.
 Radiation therapy, when it is used on the head, generally causes permanent hairloss as the follicles are usually destroyed in the process.
 In the case of chemotherapy, however, this is almost always temporary hair loss, with the hair taking around 12 months following the last round of cancer treatment, to regrow naturally.

 Hair loss treatment is often possible for cancer survivors whose follicles are still active, though Belgravia specialists always require a letter from the patient’s oncologist, confirming that they are suitable to go ahead, before medications can be prescribed.

 Cold caps may help

 To help minimise the number of hairs that may fall out during chemo cancer treatment, some patients are offered the use of a cold cap.
 This helmet-like device is worn during chemotherapy and freezes the scalp in order to deter the chemo drugs from circulating up to the hair follicles, thus helping to prevent baldness.

 These don’t work in every case – nor are they available for all types of treatment or, indeed, at every hospital – but they do offer some hope to many and there have been many success stories.